-Spectators barred from Olympic speedskating trials because of high covid rates around Milwaukee
+Spectators barred from Olympic speedskating trials because of high covid-19 rates around Milwaukee

-The change will affect only U.S. speedskating long track trials, Kevin Butler, a spokesman for the Pettit Center confirmed to The Washington Post.
+The change will affect only U.S. speedskating long-track trials, Kevin Butler, a spokesman for the Pettit Center, confirmed to The Washington Post.
 No other trials were planned for the center.

 “All of us, including ticket holders and Pettit staff, who have worked tirelessly to prepare the venue, plus volunteers, are very disappointed with this change,” Dean said in the email, “but respect right of USOPC and US Speedskating to make such a decision in order to give the best chance for athletes to compete safely in the Trials and fulfill their dreams to compete for a spot on the 2022 U.S. Olympic Team.”

+In a statement, U.S. Speedskating Executive Director Ted Morris said the decision was made as a precaution for athletes just weeks before the Games.

+“It’s vital that we continue to keep a strong focus on the health and welfare of our athletes,” Morris said.
+“Our ability to create a competition bubble provides us with the best situation to protect our athletes while providing them with the opportunity to qualify for the Beijing team at the Olympic Trials.”

 The Beijing Olympics are set to begin with the Opening Ceremonies on Feb.
-4. The winter games will operate in a bubble, meaning individuals involved will not be able to exit the network of Olympics venues once they have arrived.
-Those entering the bubble will need to be fully vaccinated.
+4. The Winter Games will operate in a bubble, meaning individuals involved will not be able to exit the network of Olympics venues once they have arrived.
+Those entering the bubble will need to be fully vaccinated, and Olympic organizers are allowing medical exemptions for athletes who will need to quarantine before entering the bubble.

-The United States was averaging more than 400,000 new cases a day as of Monday, according to data tracked by The Washington Post, and health experts have warned the country could soon face as many as 1 million cases a day.
+The United States was averaging more than 400,000 new cases a day as of Monday, according to data tracked by The Washington Post, and health experts have warned that the country could soon face as many as 1 million cases a day.

-New daily reported cases in the state of Wisconsin have spiked 27 percent in the past week, while covid-related hospitalizations have increased 10 percent, according to data tracked by The Post.
+New daily reported cases in Wisconsin have spiked 27 percent in the past week, while covid-related hospitalizations have increased 10 percent, according to data tracked by The Post.
 In Milwaukee County, there has been a 6 percent rise in daily cases in the last week.

 In the state, nearly 66 percent of the eligible population has been fully vaccinated, and more than 44 percent of fully vaccinated people have received a booster shot.